 As you age, it is common to experience times of depression and anxiety.
 However, when those passing emotions/feelings become regular and start to impact your life, it’s time to take action.
 This is because your behavioral health is just as important as your physical health as you age.

-If you or your loved one are interested in learning more about the behavior health and the many other senior care services offered at AgeWell Medical, give us a call today:
+If you or your loved one are interested in learning more about the behavioral health and the many other senior care services offered at AgeWell Medical, give us a call today:

-Keep reading for answers to common questions about behavior health care …
+Keep reading for answers to common questions about behavioral health care …

 How Common Are Behavioral Health Disorders?

 According to World Health Organization, neurological and mental disorders make up 6.6 percent of all disabilities within the 60 years and above age group.
 Another 15% of adults aged 60 and older currently suffer from a mental disorder.
 The National Council on Aging also stated that one in every four older adults has a mental illness.
 Therefore, it’s safe to conclude that mental illness in the aging population is pretty common.